saidvandeklundert/fortheloveofzig/errors.md

 print("Result useCatch(3):\n{any}\n", .{result});
 ```

-When `isEven` is called in this function, and when it produces an error, the `catch` statement wil capture an error value inside the `err` variable.
+When `isEven` is called in this function, and when it produces an error, the `catch` statement will capture an error value inside the `err` variable.
 If there is an error value, the function will return that error.

 If `isEven` executes without any error, the function will continue to run.
 The previous example returns the following: